Demos Christou: Early life and education

-Demos Christou (Greek: Δήμος Χρήστου) (born 1937) is a Cypriot archaeologist and Director of the Department of Antiquities from 1991 to 1997.
 He was born in the village of Galini.
-He studied history and archaeology in the National and Kapodistrian University of Athens, and continued his studies in the UCL Institute of Archaeology and the École du Louvre.
-In 1997 he earned his doctoral degree from the National and Kapodistrian University of Athens with a dissertation on the funerary architecture of Cypriot tombs.
-He conducted extensive excavations at Kourion between 1975 and 1998.
+He graduated from Morphou Gymnasium and then studied history and archaeology at the National and Kapodistrian University of Athens, and continued his studies at the UCL Institute of Archaeology and the École du Louvre.
+In 1997 he earned his doctoral degree from the National and Kapodistrian University of Athens with a dissertation on the funerary architecture of tombs dating to the Cypro-Archaic period.